How to write an essay fast (even the night before)

 The fastest way to write an essay is to narrow the question before you write a word, then work in fixed time blocks instead of staring at a blank page.
-If your essay is due tomorrow, you do not need a miracle, you need a plan: read the prompt, pick one arguable thesis you can defend, find three to five real sources, and draft body first, intro last.
-The panic is the slow part.
-A calm, time-boxed run gets you to a genuinely good draft in one day, and the one thing that turns a late night into a real problem, fabricated citations, is also the easiest to avoid.
+If your essay is due tomorrow, you do not need a miracle, you need a plan: read the prompt, pick one arguable thesis you can defend, and draft body first, intro last.
+Most essays are not research papers, and that is the good news tonight.
+Where a paper has to go and find a literature, an essay is usually argued from a text you have already been given, or from evidence the prompt already names, which is why one honest day is enough.

 So take a breath.
 Writing an essay in one day is a constraint, not a catastrophe, and the students who do it well are not faster typists.
 They are better at triage.
 They cut the question down to something they can actually argue, they spend their hours where it counts, and they refuse to fake the parts that get people in trouble.
 This article is that workflow, hour by hour, written for the person reading it at 9pm the night before.